 The personnel director shall prepare personnel rules.
 These rules shall be proposed to the Council, and the Council may adopt them with or without amendment.

 00.04.03.01 School Committee

 There shall be a Town School Committee of five members.
 Members shall be elected to serve staggered three year terms.
-At each regular municipal election, School Committemen shall be elected to fill the positions of those whose terms expire.
+At each regular municipal election, School Committee members shall be elected to fill the positions of those whose terms have expired.

-Members of the School Committee shall be voters of the TOwn and shall reside in the Town during their term of office.
+Members of the School Committee shall be voters of the Town and shall reside in the Town during their term of office.
 They shall hold no office of emolument or profit under this Charter or ordinances.
-A Committee member shall forfeit his office if he lacks at any time during his office any qualifications or the office prescribed by this Charter or by law, or upon final conviction of a felony.
+A Committee member shall forfeit the office if the member lacks at any time during the member’s office any qualifications or the office prescribed by this Charter or by law, or upon final conviction of a felony.